Our recipes in your inbox 😊

 How to form the mazapan

-Place a piece of parchment paper about 4×4 in (8×8 cm) on a flat surface and a round 2-in.
-(5 cm.) cookie cutter on top.
+Place a piece of parchment paper, approximately 4×4 in.
+(8×8 cm), on a flat surface and a round 2-in.
+(5 cm) cookie cutter on top.
 Fill the round cookie cutter with the peanut mixture and press it firmly into the mold until fully compact using a spoon, tamper, or pestle.

 Remove the cookie cutter slowly and help yourself with a spoon by pushing the mazapán down.
 Remember that the texture is crumbly and fragile.

-Some people like to make agua fresca with mazapan.
-Atole is also very common to use them.
-But in Mexico, you can find conchas, ice cream, or paletas.
+Some people enjoy making agua fresca with mazapan.
+Atole is also commonly made with mazapan.
+In Mexico, you can find conchas, ice cream, and paletas that use mazapan.

-Different mazapan flavors are salted peanuts, cajeta, mocha, coffee, cocoa, coconut, chocolate chip, and oreo flavor.
+You’ll also find various flavors, including salted peanuts, cajeta, mocha, coffee, cocoa, coconut, chocolate chip, and even Oreo.

 Mazapan de la rosa history